IntelliTect/AspNetCore.TestHost.WindowsAuth/README.md

 ## Usage

 There are two main ways to use this library:
-1) Use the provided `TestServer` fixture that will add the required services yourself.
+1) Use the provided `TestServer` fixture that will add the required services for you.
 2) Use your own fixture and build a `WebHostBuilder` and `TestServer` yourself.

 ### Option 1 - Provided Builder & Fixture